brhenri-mr/awesome-structuralengineering/README.md

 ## Nusa

-[Nusa](https://github.com/JorgeDeLosSantos/nusa) is a lib for MFE analysis write on Pyton.
+[Nusa](https://github.com/JorgeDeLosSantos/nusa) is a lib for MFE analysis write on Python.
 The lib use the GSHM as a engine to build the elements due to it need the GSHM installed to work that can be a restriction for use.

 ### Features
 - [x] Visual Outputs
 - [x] Simplicty
+- [x] Slabs

 ## Trusspy